KomMonitor/kommonitor-importer/README.md

 ```
 2) Provide various definitions of the supported dataset types.
 This includes the definition of supported MIME types,
 encodings and schemas as well as specific `ConverterParameters` that are required for telling the converter, how to
 handle a certain dataset.
-Reasonable parameter for the `CsvConverter` would be the separator that is used for separating
+Reasonable parameters for the `CsvConverter` would be a separator that is used for separating
 of the columns and a parameter to define the column that includes the geometries.
 ```
 @Component